Exhibitions To Visit in Dubai - Spring 2026

 May 9 - October 4, 2026

-Global Positioning System is an exhibition dedicated to mapping and navigation systems.
+Global Positioning System is dedicated to mapping and navigation systems.
 It tells stories of fast cars and donkeys, spinning globes and street barricades, cosmic highways and broken bridges.

 Curated by Indranjan Banerjee and Lucas Morin.